B3V0N/B3V0N/README.md

 - 💬 Ask me about **network and hardware security**

-- ⚡ Fun fact **I love tinkering with computer hardware and disassemble them to learn of their exploit hardware and firmware vulnerabilities**
+- ⚡ Fun fact **I love tinkering with computer hardware and disassemble them to learn new exploits, research on them and fix them**

 <br />